rustic-rs/rustic/config/README.md

 This specification covers all the available sections and attributes in the Rustic configuration file.
 Users can customize their backup behavior by modifying these attributes according to their needs.

+## Merge Precedence

+The merge precedence for values is:

+    Commandline Arguments >> Environment Variables >> Configuration File

+Values parsed from the `configuration file` can be overwritten by `environment variables`, which can be overwritten by `commandline arguments` options.
+Therefore `commandline arguments` have the highest precedence.

+**NOTE**: There are the following restrictions:

+- You can overwrite values, but for most values, you cannot "unset" them on a higher priority level.

+- For some integer values, you cannot even overwrite with the value `0`, e.g. `keep-weekly = 5` in the `[forget]` section of the config file cannot be overwritten by `--keep-weekly 5`.
+This is not relevant for env variables, only for some values available in the `config` and as `CLI` option.

 ## Sections and Attributes

 ### Global Options